Europe 371: Battle of Bagavan

 370 Restoration of Saurmag II▲

-Having arrived in Armenia, Count Arintheus sent the general Terentius with twelve legions to restore Sauromaces II to the Iberian throne.
-When they reached the Cyrus (Kura) river, Terentius and Sauromaces were met by envoys from the incumbent Aspacures of Iberia, who asked that they split the kingdom to avoid bloodshed.
+Having arrived in Armenia, Count Arintheus sent the general Terentius with twelve legions to restore Saurmag (Sauromaces) II to the Iberian throne.
+When they reached the Cyrus (Kura) river, Terentius and Saurmag were met by envoys from the incumbent Aspacures of Iberia, who asked that they split the kingdom to avoid bloodshed.
 After consultation, Emperor Valens agreed to this request and the Romans partitioned Iberia into two parts along the Cyrus river.

 370 Burgundo-Alemannic War▲